fabiomux/kde-servicemenus/download_with_yt-dlp_here/README.md

 - Automatically select the best audio format;
 - Automatically select the best video format;
 - Automatically select the best audio + video format;
+- Automatically select the best audio format from the last URL on Klipper;
+- Automatically select the best video format from the last URL on Klipper;
+- Automatically select the best audio + video format from the last URL on Klipper;
+- Download a file from the internet using the direct URL and the automatic best format selection;
 - A dialog shows the progress and allows you to cancel the download;
 - The output file format can be overridden using the $KSM_DWYDH_OUTPUT variable.